ccoutant/dwarf-locations/025-multiloc-storage.md

 (1), a four-bytes multiloc piece for `b` (2), and another four-byte memory piece for `c` (3):

-Example 1 - composite with multiloc piece:
+Example 2 - composite with multiloc piece

                         (1)         (2)         (3)
                    +-----------+-----------+-----------+